 Many DEOHS master’s students receive hundreds of hours of practical work experience through internships at the local, state and national levels, and 97 percent of supervisors say they would hire their DEOHS student-intern again.

 Our graduates work at Amazon, Boeing, Google, the US Public Health Service, federal and state governments, local health departments and other top employers.

 DEOHS is home to innovative research centers that include the Center for One Health Research, the Pacific Northwest Agricultural Safety and Health Center and the Northwest Center for Occupational Health and Safety.

 Our cross-disciplinary faculty are trained as chemists, engineers, epidemiologists, exposure scientists, industrial hygienists, microbiologists, physicians, toxicologists and other public health scientists.

 With 75-plus research projects and centers and more than $22 million in annual research funding and training, our scientific discoveries reach people most at risk for adverse health outcomes, including children, the elderly, low-income communities and people of color.

 5. Collaborate with faculty and partners across the UW and the Pacific Northwest.

 Our focus on community-engaged research makes us stand out.
 We partner with community groups, employers, farmworkers, government agencies, policymakers and many others across the region.

 Together, we research some of the most urgent health challenges facing today’s workers and families—from protecting gig and cannabis workers to investigating the health impacts of wildfire smoke, climate change and natural disasters.

-In 2020, we will move to the new Rosling Center for Population Health on the beautiful UW campus alongside our public health colleagues.
+In fall 2020, we moved to the new Rosling Center for Population Health on the beautiful UW campus alongside our public health colleagues.
 You will work in state-of-the-art labs and through hands-on field experiences to make a measurable impact on people’s lives.